AzureAD/microsoft-authentication-library-for-js/samples/node-token-validation-samples/response-sample/readme.md

 1. Replace the following:
     1. Client id with the Application (client) ID from the portal registration
     1. Authority with `https://login.microsoftonline.com/YOUR_TENANT_ID_HERE` with your Directory (tenant) ID
+    1. Add your Directory (tenant) ID to authOptions
-1. Add custom scopes to requests if required.
+1. [Optional] Add custom scopes to requests if desired.

 Your configuration should look like this: